If you have included a Google Doc in Multimedia lesson and are receiving an error, make sure that it is iframe compatible!

 To add Google Docs directly into your Thinkific course using the Multimedia lesson type, first you need to make sure that you have the correct settings for the document on Google Drive, and are using the correct URL.

-When creating a Multimedia lesson, if you've not got the correct settings on Google Docs, you'll see this message in the bottom of the screen stating "Google Docs supports iFraming, but you need to make sure that you've set it up correctly.
+When creating a Multimedia lesson, if you do not have the correct settings on Google Docs, you'll see a message in the bottom of the screen stating "Google Docs supports iFraming, but you need to make sure that you've set it up correctly.
 See our help documentation for instructions."

-You can follow these instructions to ensure that the Google Doc can be iframed into your course.How to configure a Google Doc to allow iframing
+Follow the instructions below to ensure that the Google Doc can be iframed in your Multimedia lesson.